 (b) Degree Requirements.

-received prior to January 1, 1979, based upon a program of studies
+prior to January 1, 1979, the transcript must reflect a doctoral degree

 (A) Post-baccalaureate program in a regionally accredited